monmasson/github.io/README.md

 v Hosted on netlify / vercel / githubpage.

 v Game Objective: Test you JS skills based on a quiz style game.
-The goal is to give the most correct answers by choosing from the given two options.
+The goal is to choose between the two options (true/false) correct answers by choosing from the given two options.

 v Players Required- 2 players